Ko Ko Oo (general)

-Ko Ko Oo (ကိုကိုဦး; /my/; born 2 December 1972) is a Burmese army general who has held senior military command positions in the Myanmar Army.
+Ko Ko Oo (ကိုကိုဦး; /my/; born 2 December 1972) is a Burmese army general who has held Union Minister for Home Affairs since September 2026.
+He was appointed Chief of the General Staff (Army, Navy and Air) from March to September 2026.

 Over his career, he has led the Central Military Command, Bureau of Special Operations No. 1 (BSO 1), and currently commands Bureau of Special Operations No. 3 (BSO 3).

 Early life and education

 Ko Ko Oo was born on 2 December 1972 in Bhamo, a town in Kachin State, Myanmar.
 He attended the Defence Services Academy as part of the institution's 38th intake.
 During his training, he studied military science, leadership, and internal security, preparing him for command responsibilities in the Myanmar armed forces.

 Military career

 Ko Ko Oo began military service in the early 1990s.
 In June 2020, he was appointed as commander of the Central Military Command, headquartered in Mandalay Region.
 He became one of the youngest officers to hold this post, which is a key regional command in Upper Myanmar.

 In August 2023, he was promoted to lieutenant general and reassigned to command BSO 1, a regional bureau covering Mandalay, Sagaing, Magwe, Chin, and Kachin.
 He was later transferred to BSO 3, which oversees operations in central and western Myanmar.
 In these roles, he has supervised counterinsurgency operations and regional military coordination in areas affected by resistance movements.

 Prior to his senior postings, Ko Ko Oo reportedly served as a personal security officer to General Maung Aye, former vice chairman of the State Peace and Development Council (SPDC).